 Planning for a Healthy and Safe Time Abroad: Preparation for your time Abroad should include an understanding of the current political, cultural and religious events of the country as well as the region, and an awareness of the social climate.
 Students are advised to be alert to their surroundings, and be particularly aware of any health and safety advisories for the areas in which they will be studying.

-Getting a Balanced Perspective on Health and Safety Abroad: In order to gain a more objective perspective on how safe travel to Abroad is, view the health and safety reports on Abroad from a variety of sources.
+Getting a Balanced Perspective on Health & Safety Abroad: In order to gain a more objective perspective on how safe travel to Abroad is, view the health and safety reports on Abroad from a variety of sources.

-3. Important Health and Safety Issues
+3. Important Health & Safety Issues

 - Physicals and Check–ups: Get a complete physical, eye exam and dental check–up before going to Abroad.

 - Laws and Codes of Conduct: Make yourself aware of both the rules and regulations of your study abroad program sponsor, and the local laws and customs of Abroad and the countries which you will be visiting.
 Understand that you will not only have to conform to the legal system of Abroad, but also obey the codes of conduct required of program participants.
-Also recognize that certain laws may vary from region to region or even city to city.
+Also recognise that certain laws may vary from region to region or even city to city.

 - Mental and Physical Health: Consider your own mental and physical health issues when applying for a study abroad program, and make all your necessary health information available to your program’s administrators abroad so they can assist you with any special needs, or advise you on the risks you might face.
 Study abroad may include both physical and mental challenges for students, so make sure you establish a support network of program administrators, family and friends who can help you.